SymfonyCasts/vue/sfcasts/ep2/cart-loading-quantity.md

 I love it!
 Copy the new `addToCartLoading` and head up to the template.
 Let's see.. right after the button, add an `<i />` tag that's self-closing with `v-show="addToCartLoading"`.
-Our project uses FontAwesome, so we an turn this into a loading animation with `class="fas fa-spinner fa-spin"`.
+Our project uses FontAwesome, so we can turn this into a loading animation with `class="fas fa-spinner fa-spin"`.

 Yes, we *do* have a `Loading` component, but this will look nicer in this spot.
-Back at the browser, we shouldn't event need to refresh.
+Back at the browser, we shouldn't even need to refresh.
 Yep!
 It *instantly* works and looks better.

+## Add to Cart Success State

 But, hmm.
-I *also* want users to get a happy feeling once the "add to cart" finishes.
+I *also* want a user to get a happy feeling once the "add to cart" finishes.
 Back in the component, go find `data` again: I want to be able to track whether or not an "add to cart" has finished successfully.
-Create a new piece o data for this called `addToCartSuccess` set to `false`.
+Create a new piece of data for this called `addToCartSuccess` set to `false`.

 Now, in the method, after the AJAX call finishes, say `this.addToCartSuccess = true`.
-Oh, and in case we add multiple things in the cart, when the method *starts*, make sure this is is `false`.
+Oh, and in case we add multiple things in the cart, when the method *starts*, make sure this is `false`.
 So it starts `false`, then goes to `true` once we're done.

 Back up in the template, we're going to use this in a very similar way.
 Copy the `<i>` tag, use `addToCartSuccess` and, for the `class`, use `fas fa-check` for a cool, not-spinning, check mark.

 Let's try it!
 Back on the page, click and... oh.
 That felt good.
-I think I should keep shopping.
+I feel this uncontrollable need to keep shopping...

 ## Hooking up the Quantity Input